 What do the words of Jeremiah and Suleiman teach us?

 The warning of Jeremiah and Suleiman are sent by Allah to cause us to ask some honest questions of ourselves.

-- Why in our modern age with so much do we struggle with depression, suicide, obesity, divorce, jealousy, envy, hatred, pornography, addictions?
+- Why in our modern age with so much do we struggle with depression, suicide, obesity, divorce, jealousy, envy, hatred, pornography, and addictions?

 - What ‘cisterns’ do you use to satisfy your thirst?
 Do they hold ‘water’?

-- Do you think you will ever get as much wisdom, love, wealth accomplishments as Suleiman?
+- Do you think you will ever get as much wisdom, love, and wealth accomplishments as Suleiman?
 If he was not satisfied with his achievements, do you think you can satisfy your thirst through these things?

 Sin is not keeping the commandments, but it is also something else – something we should pay attention to.
 It is a Sign of our Thirst.
 Once we recognize this thirst for what it is we have gained some wisdom.
 Allah included this in Zabur because He is fully aware of our thirst.
 He desires that we be aware of it as well because He will quench our thirst – He wants to.
 And He starts in His usual way – by giving a special prophetic promise – and again through Jeremiah.
 We will look at this in our next post

 Hey there!
 This is my first comment here so I just wanted to give a quick shout out and tell you I truly enjoy reading your posts.